 Change Labels

-To help you filter scan results, you may want to use labels.
-Once you add finding labels, you can set them through the finding’s details page or through the findings list.
+To help you filter scan results, you may want to use finding labels.
+You can create and apply them to your findings:

 Re-test